backblaze-b2-samples/b2-twelvelabs-example/README.md

 Click **Buckets** in the navigation menu on the left, then **Create a Bucket**.
 Give the bucket a name (you may need more than one try, the bucket name must be globally unique!), leave the remaining settings, and click **Create a Bucket**.
 Make a note of the **Endpoint** shown in the bucket details; it's a domain name of the form `s3.us-west-004.backblazeb2.com`.
 Make a note also of the region portion of the endpoint; this is the string following `s3.` and preceding `.backblazeb2.com`.
 In the example above, it's `us-west-004`, but yours may be different.
 You can use the same bucket for static assets, such as the web app's CSS and JavaScript files, and your videos, or create a bucket for each purpose.

 You'll be creating two Application Keys–one each for TransloadIt and the web application.
 Why two keys?
-The two B2 clients need different levels of access: TransloadIt only needs to write raw and processed files; the web app needs read/write access.
+The two B2 clients need different levels of access: TransloadIt only needs to write raw and processed files; the web app and tasks need read/write access.

 Click **App Keys** in the left nav menu, then **Add a New Application Key**.
 Name the key `write-only-key-for-transloadit`.
 Select your bucket, **Write Only** and **Allow List All Bucket Names**, and click **Create New Key**.
 Again, make careful note of the key!